 Mint is quick to grow and thrives in areas that have enough water.
 So be sure to water regularly.
-It is also essential to plant mint in a spacious spot as it spreads quickly.
+Planting mint in a spacious spot is also essential as it spreads quickly.
 Finally, ensure that you harvest the leaves often to encourage more growth.

-Next time you are chopping some cilantro for your favourite dish, make sure to save some for your skincare routine since it is not only an aromatic herb but also a beauty powerhouse.
+Next time you chop some cilantro for your favourite dish, save some for your skincare routine since it is an aromatic herb and a beauty powerhouse.

 Cilantro is packed with various antioxidants that help you deal with free radicals.
 In addition, it contains antifungal and antibacterial properties and can help soothe acne inflammation for acne-prone skin.
 It is also a great source of vitamin C.

 Cilantro does its best in a sunny location with moist, well-drained soil.
-You will also have to sow them regularly to maintain a fresh supply of cilantro.
+You will also have to show them regularly to maintain a fresh supply of cilantro.